carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 > Consider this image and write a list of terms you would use to annotate it.
 Compare your outputs with your nearest neighbour(s).
 Discuss the differences and how this could effect what a model might learn.
 {: .challenge}

-## Refining and reinforcing a models learning
+### Bias when refining and reinforcing a models learning
 As we now know from earlier in this lesson, machine learning models are refined and reinforced based on reactions to its results.
 In this process, there is a risk of certain outcomes being ignored and others privileged over others, because they confirm what is already expected.
 When this happens, the system will learn this, feed it back into its inner workings and reinforce the confirmation bias.

-## Applying ML systems
+### Bias in the application of machine learning decisions to real world scenarios

 [......]